 - Allows split knowledge of keys (PCI DSS)

 - Possible to encrypt System databases including the Master database and the Temp database

 - Database keys are stored outside of SQL Server, including alternate locations such as network, removable media, etc.

 - Encryptionizer's Transparent Data Encryption has virtually no impact on database performance (<1%) on a properly sized server.
 Some benchmark reports show SQL Server TDE to have greater impact on performance between 5-10%

 - Clients have found significant cost savings using SQL Standard and layering Encryptionizer versus purchasing SQL Server 2008 Enterprise Edition or SQL Server 2014 Enterprise Edition.

 - Support for FILESTREAMS (SQL Server 2008 and SQL Server 2014).

 - Supports SQL Server Compressed Backups (WITH COMPRESSION).

-- Possible to dynamically encrypt non-database objects on the server, such as documents, spreadsheets, PDFs, Multimedia, Access databases, etc.
+- Possible to dynamically encrypt non-database files and folders on the server, such as documents, spreadsheets, PDFs, Multimedia, Access databases, etc.

 - Greater flexibility in Key Management, including a rich plug-in capability for integration with specialized hardware, such as HSMs, Hasps, etc. Plugins can be developed by customer or by NetLib.
 Sample projects provided in C/C++ and C#.Net.